Stephen Hawking: Death

 where $l_\text{P} = \sqrt{\hbar G / c^3}$ is the Planck length.

 Jacob Bekenstein had conjectured the proportionality; Hawking confirmed it and established the constant of proportionality at $1/4$.
 Calculations based on string theory, first carried out in 1995, have been found to yield the same result.

 This relationship is conjectured to be valid not just for black holes, but also (since entropy is proportional to information) as an upper bound on the amount of information that can be contained in any volume of space, which has in turn spawned deeper reflections on the possible nature of reality.)

+He had directed that the equation be his epitaph at least fifteen years before his death.

-In June 2018, it was announced that Hawking's words, set to music by Greek composer Vangelis, would be beamed into space from a European space agency satellite dish in Spain with the aim of reaching the nearest black hole, 1A 0620-00.
+In June 2018, it was announced that a speech of Hawking's, set to music by composer Vangelis, would be beamed into space from a European Space Agency satellite dish in Spain in the direction of A0620-00, one of the nearest known black holes to Earth.

-Hawking's final broadcast interview, about the detection of gravitational waves resulting from the collision of two neutron stars, occurred in October 2017.
-His final words to the world appeared posthumously, in April 2018, in the form of a Smithsonian TV Channel documentary entitled, Leaving Earth: Or How to Colonize a Planet.
-One of his final research studies, entitled A smooth exit from eternal inflation?, about the origin of the universe, was published in the Journal of High Energy Physics in May 2018.
-Later, in October 2018, another of his final research studies, entitled Black Hole Entropy and Soft Hair, was published, and dealt with the "mystery of what happens to the information held by objects once they disappear into a black hole".
-Also in October 2018, Hawking's last book, Brief Answers to the Big Questions, a popular science book presenting his final comments on the most important questions facing humankind, was published.